 We read these verses in the midst of a context about "the beast."
-In this particular verse it deals with the hundreds of thousands of angelic beings assembled before God to witness a solemn judgment.
+This particular verse it deals with the hundreds of thousands of angelic beings assembled before God to witness a solemn judgment.
 Of course it's going to be the judgment on "the beast."
 All the arrangements have been made.
 One translation I read said, "The court was set."
 Everything was ready to go forward, and so all the arrangements for judgment had been made, and the judgment commenced whenever the books were opened.

 Let's go to Daniel 12:1.
 Here the judgment is a bit further advanced.

-And at that time shall Michael stand up, the great prince which stands for the children of your people: and there shall be a time of trouble such as never was since there was a nation even to that same time: and at that time your people shall be delivered, every one that shall be found written in the book.
-(Daniel 12:1)
+Daniel 12:1 And at that time shall Michael stand up, the great prince which stands for the children of your people: and there shall be a time of trouble such as never was since there was a nation even to that same time: and at that time your people shall be delivered, every one that shall be found written in the book.

 If that last phrase was not in there, one would be within one's right to think that every Israelite is going to escape.
-No. Only those who are written in the book.
+No, only those who are written in the book.
 Again, I want you to see that judgment is proceeding.

-The judge is represented there in Daniel 7:10 as having before him a record of all the deeds on which the judgment is to be pronounced.
-Within the context of Daniel 7, the judgment is not of the entire world at that point in time, but of the beast in preparation for the transference of power to the Son of man and His saints.
+The Judge is represented there in Daniel 7:10 as having before him a record of all the deeds on which the judgment is to be pronounced.
+Within the context of Daniel 7, the judgment is not of the entire world at that point in time, but of the beast in preparation for the transference of power to the Son of Man and His saints.
 If you would read all of Chapter 7 you would see that.

 In Daniel 12, with one exception, here the scene is expanded to include the entire world, not just the beast power.
 So within the context of the book of Daniel, time has progressed.
-It's not just the beast, it is everybody.
+It's not just the beast; it is everybody.

 Go now to Jeremiah 30:4.

 This is not just anybody, but a man.
-Did such a thing ever occur in the history of mankind that a man would travail in birth?
+Did such a thing ever occur in the history of mankind, that a man would travail in birth?
 It never happened.
 But this is God's illustration through Jeremiah of what a unique time that we are looking at here within this context.